Architecture

 CommandBehavior

-profile listLists persistent profiles with kind, path, size, metadata status, last used time, and lock status.
+profile listLists persistent profiles with backend, name, path, size, metadata status, last used time, and lock status.

-profile info <name>Reports metadata, profile path, approximate disk usage, active lock owner when known, and browser-family hints.
+profile info <name> [--backend <backend>]Reports metadata, profile path, approximate disk usage, active lock owner when known, and browser-family hints. --backend is required when multiple backends have the same logical name.

-profile lock-status <name>Returns whether the profile is locked and, when possible, the owning pid/start time.
+profile lock-status <name> [--backend <backend>]Returns whether the backend-scoped profile is locked and, when possible, the owning pid/start time.

-profile delete <name>Deletes an unlocked persistent profile after --confirm <name>.
+profile delete <name> [--backend <backend>]Deletes an unlocked persistent profile after --confirm <name>.
 Refuses ephemeral profiles and locked profiles.

 profile pruneDeletes unlocked persistent profiles older than --older-than; --dry-run reports the candidate list without deleting.